|Nutritional Guidelines (per serving)|

 - 3 cups vegetable broth

-- 1 tsp cornstarch, dissolved in 2 tbsp water or soy milk, as needed
+- 1 teaspoon cornstarch, dissolved in 2 tablespoons water or soy milk, as needed

-First, combine the miso and the water and whisk them both together until the miso is completely dissolved in the water.
-Tip: You can also heat the water up a bit first in order to speed up this process, if you would like and are short on time.
+Combine the miso and the water and whisk them both together until the miso is completely dissolved in the water.
+You can also heat the water up a bit first in order to speed up this process.

 Allow to cook over low heat until thickened, stirring frequently.
 Just like when making a non-vegan gravy, you will need to do a lot of stirring to avoid any lumps forming as the liquid thickens up.

-Add the cornstarch (dissolved in water first) if needed, to make the gravy even thicker.
-Add more cornstarch if needed, but don't forget that your gravy will thicken slightly as it cools - just like a meat-based gravy.
+Add the cornstarch if needed, to make the gravy even thicker.
+Add more cornstarch if needed, but don't forget that your gravy will thicken slightly as it cools, just like a meat-based gravy.